Research, Monitoring and Evaluation

-Effectively recognizing and understanding cultural resources within a management area can be achieved through research and data collection.
-Submerged archaeological sites, as part of a region's maritime cultural landscape, can be a reflection of localized habitation, commerce, industry, immigration, transportation, naval actions, and sacred areas.
-Researching regional maritime history and its interconnection to land-based events can elucidate both broad historic patterns and specific activities that may help locate individual archaeological sites or culturally sensitive areas.
+Effectively recognizing and understanding cultural resources within a management area can be achieved through community engagement, research and data collection.
+Submerged archaeological sites, as part of a region's maritime cultural landscape, can be a reflection of international, national, regional, or localized habitation, commerce, industry, immigration, transportation, naval actions, and sacred areas.
+Researching the cultural history of an area and the interconnections between water- and land-based human activity can elucidate both broad historic patterns and specific activities that may help identify and contextualize individual archaeological sites or culturally sensitive areas.

 Periodic monitoring should be implemented to understand and track changes and impacts over time, especially in regions that experience regular industrial expansion, recreational activities, and/or consistent marine traffic.